 The treatments here are great value.
 The therapists are professional and adaptable to the guests needs-nothing is too much trouble.
 I had a 60 minute Relaxing Ritual which included a back exfoliation, massage, facial and scalp massage.
 Heavenly!
 The spa use the wonderful ESPA range of cruelty free products.

 Great Value Spa Experiences In Cambridgeshire:

 We booked directly using the hotels main website this time and paid £114 for two people.
-This was inclusive of facilities, a 60 minute spa ritual treatment (there is a choice), a warm buffet lunch (3 courses if you choose) and robe/ slippers and towel hire.
+This was inclusive of facilities, a 60 minute spa ritual treatment (there is a choice), a light lunch and robe/ slippers and towel hire.
 Days here can also be purchased from Groupon and Wowcher for slightly less but may not include the lunch and robe hire.

 This is most definitely a great value spa day and they do offer spa stays too.
 My friend and I actually booked our next trip before leaving.
 As I said, I’m a spa junkie (and I think that she is too!).

 To see our other reviews of great spas click here.

 If you are looking for quality food in Cambridge Restaurant 22 is the place to go.
 It has been far too long since our last visit and since then this superb establishment has gone from strength to strength.
 Gaining both local and national acclaim (all […]

 Finding beautiful yet truly dog friendly cottages in Norfolk can be tricky.
 Dog friendly Cow Parsley Cottage, Kettlestone however manages to bring together the best comforts of home with a touch of luxury.
 Location: Based a few miles inland from the North Norfolk Coastline, we […]

 Following a recommendation from fellow foodie friends we discovered The Olive Branch in Clipsham as one of the great places to eat in Rutland.
 A good place to catch up over a plate or two of delicious food.